benmiller314/cdm2020spring/plans/lesson-13.md

 </ol>
 </div>

 I have here to return to you the index cards from the audio unit – not from the comments you *received*, but the comments you *gave*.
-Read them over. **Were you doing describe/evaluate/suggest?** If so, be proud!
+Read them over.
+Were you doing describe/evaluate/suggest?
+For example, **can you tell from the cards what you were reacting to**?
+If so, be proud!
 See if you can do it again in a new sensory mode.
-If not, strive to level up today: **train your attention to see before judging.**
+If not, strive to level up today: **train your attention to see, and describe, before judging.**

 ## 2. Evaluation reminder: our criteria (5 min)
 We set up a few shared goals and constraints [bit.ly/cdm2020spring-criteria](https://docs.google.com/document/d/18QF00VYOEYDVJ2ciloO0jzZxE3MBaetN-ooVeuHVVLQ/edit#heading=h.r8cu792fqkxb) to meet the baseline requirements.
 Let's try to help everyone get at least to there!